brucou/functional-rose-tree/README.md

 ## mapOverTree :: Lenses -> MapFn -> Tree -> Tree'
 ### Description
 Traverse a tree, applying a mapping function, while, and returning a tree with the same structure, containing the mapped nodes.
 Order of traversal is irrelevant here, as all nodes of the tree are to be traversed, and the mapping function is assumed to be a pure function.
+Note that the `setTree` lens is mandatory here to rebuild the tree from its nodes.

 ### Types
 - `Tree :: T`